 THE DASHBOARD.
 The admin area of your website is known as the WordPress dashboard.
 Please note that all you need to manage your site is on the menu tabs on the left.

 PAGES VS POSTS.
 WordPress has two main forms of content, Pages and Posts.
 Any items that show up on your main menu, including galleries, are Pages.
 Posts, by contrast, are your blogs posts.

 - To add and edit pages, click the Pages tab.
 Click the name of a page or click Add New.
 Add a title, content, or images.
-You can also create a gallery, by clicking 'Add Gallery' button in the text editor.
+You can also create a gallery (be sure to have NextGEN Gallery & NextGEN Pro installed) by clicking 'Add Gallery' button in the text editor.
 Click Publish and the page will appear on your menu or add this new page to your custom menu under Appearance > Menus.

 WIDGETS.
 You add content to your blog's sidebar by going to Appearance > Widgets page and dragging widgets to the sidebar.
 The Photocrati theme also allows you drag widgets to your footer.